JIAQING-XIE/IAML-Assignments/README.md

 Detailed in folder **IAML_CW2**

-Wish you have a great journey of viewing my coursework!
+Wish you have a great journey of viewing my coursework!  (total 44/50 ~ 88/100)